 Guide to Tax Clearance in Malaysia for Expatriates and Locals

-Tax Clearance is required if you retire, resign, or leave Malaysia for more than 3 months, and for the deceased.
-So how to apply for a tax clearance letter (TCL) and get your last month's salary ASAP?
+Tax clearance is required if you retire, resign, or leave Malaysia for more than 3 months, and for the deceased.
+But how do you actually apply for a tax clearance letter (TCL) and get your last month's salary ASAP?

 Requesting Penalty Waivers From the Florida Department of Revenue

 So, you need a penalty waiver, but don't know how to get one.
 Here are some tips on requesting penalty waivers from the Florida Department of Revenue.